KatyEB/PrediCT/README.md

 o	Develop a clinician-facing tool that, based on a simple CAC scan, outputs:

-	Predicted time-dependent risk levels,
+	Predicted time-dependent risk levels for MACE,
-	Likely anatomical regions of future occlusion,
+	Likely anatomical regions of future occlusion?,
 	Confidence intervals for predictions.

 o	This tool could improve patient outcomes by assisting providers in balancing the risks of cardiac events with the risks of further tests, treatments, or surgeries.